yatesco/seafile-docs/deploy/using_mysql.md

 Most of the time, seafile.sh and seahub.sh work fine.
 But if they fail, you may

-* Use '''pgrep''' command to check if seafile/seahub processes are still running
+* Use `pgrep` command to check if seafile/seahub processes are still running

 <pre>
 pgrep -f seafile-controller # check seafile processes pgrep -f "manage.py run_gunicorn" # check seahub process
 </pre>

-* Use '''pkill''' to kill the processes
+* Use `pkill` to kill the processes

 <pre>
 pkill -f seafile-controller